abhijith-ajayan/Lamp-Wordpress-Installation/README.md

 Creating role for the tasks:
 ---------

 Roles let you automatically load related vars, files, tasks, handlers, and other Ansible artifacts based on a known file structure.
-In this project i'm have created lamp role for installation and configuration of below the task.
+In this project i have created lamp role for installation and configuration of the below tasks.

   - Install Apache webserver